JacobRosenbaum/JacobRosenbaum.github.io/spongebob_quiz/README.md

 ### Technologies Used

-This app was developed using VS Code using the languages: HTML, css, and JavaScript.
+This app was developed using VS Code using the languages: HTML, CSS, and JavaScript.
 I also used Bootstrap to help give my css a more repsonsive design.